What is sales data?

 Your ideal customer is the company or individual most likely to want to buy your products or services.
 They’re also the most likely to remain loyal and recommend you to others.

-Sales leaders need data to determine who this target is.
-This data must include, as a minimum, the names of individuals, the names of their companies, job titles, email addresses and direct dial phone numbers.
+Sales leaders need data to determine who this target is and score their leads.
+This data must include, as a minimum, the names of individuals, the names of their companies, job titles, email addresses, and direct dial phone numbers.

 In order to reach and engage with your ideal customers through cold calling, outbound email and social selling, your SDRs need data.